sandbergja/sandbergja.github.com/_posts/2015-11-21-open-source-club.md

 ##Activities

+* We had a table at [College Night](http://www.linnbenton.edu/college-night) to engage with prospective students.
 * For the more coding-focused among us, we attempted two [Project Euler](https://projecteuler.net/) coding problems.
 We spent most of each Project Euler meeting talking through a problem's interesting features and possible algorithms.
 In the last few minutes, we (successfully) took a stab at a Python or Java solution.

 ##Discussions and presentations